sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>neon</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An HTTP and WebDAV client library
+Short desc    : An HTTP and WebDAV client library
 URL          : https://notroj.github.io/neon/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : neon is an HTTP and WebDAV client library, with a C interface;
+Descript     : neon is an HTTP and WebDAV client library, with a C interface;
              : providing a high-level interface to HTTP and WebDAV methods along
              : with a low-level interface for HTTP request handling.  neon
              : supports persistent connections, proxy servers, basic, digest and